Skip to main content

 General Information

 The prestigious event is sponsored by the Oklahoma State Regents for Higher Education, Oklahoma Established Program to Stimulate Competitive Research (OK EPSCoR), and the National Science Foundation.
 The event's objective is to showcase the outstanding undergraduate research being conducted at Oklahoma’s colleges and universities in the areas of science (including social science), technology, engineering, and mathematics.
-Oklahoma State University is allowed to send four undergraduates to this event.
+Oklahoma State University is allowed to nominate four undergraduates to this event.

 Eligiblility